 Litecoin is a peer-to-peer Internet currency that enables instant payments to anyone in the world.
 It is based on the Bitcoin protocol but differs from Bitcoin in that it can be efficiently mined with consumer-grade hardware.
-Litecoin provides faster transaction confirmations (2.5 minutes on average) and uses memory-hard, scrypt-based mining proof-of-work algorithm to target the regular computers and GPUs most people already have.
+Litecoin provides faster transaction confirmations (2.5 minutes on average) and uses a memory-hard, scrypt-based mining proof-of-work algorithm to target the regular computers with GPUs most people already have.
 The Litecoin network is scheduled to produce 84 million currency units.

-For more information, please visit About Litecoin
+- For more information, visit the Litecoin page.